Christopher-Xu1/Christopher-Xu1/README.md

 Bay Area native now based in NYC.
 I build quantitative and AI systems for modeling complex, uncertain environments.
 My work spans stochastic modeling, volatility research, computational biology, and large-scale LLM pipelines, with an emphasis on robustness and interpretability.

-My current interests are in pure math, AI, and strategy games.
+My current interests are in pure math, AI, and neuroscience.

 ## Projects